TheSpaceBetweenTheAtoms/TraffickLiteTest/README.md

 ## Quick Installation

-1. Download the latest release package from the releases page
+1. Download the latest release `document-review-app.zip` from the releases page
-2. Extract the downloaded package to your desired location
+2. Extract the zip file to your desired location
+3. Open a command prompt/terminal in the extracted folder
-3. Run the `install.bat` file
+4. Run the `install.bat` file (Windows) or `node scripts/deployment-wizard.js` (macOS/Linux)
-4. Follow the deployment wizard prompts:
+5. Follow the deployment wizard prompts:
    - The wizard will check for Node.js installation
    - Enter your PostgreSQL database connection details
    - Choose a port for the application (default: 5000)